This is the story of Whisper, his fight to survive and the people he has inspired through his courage and determination.

 It's hard for many who visit the rescue to imagine Whisper as anything other than the handsome, healthy and often silly horse he is today.
 Other than a scar on his side and the need for night time turn out and day time turn in to avoid sunburn, he is just like any other horse.
 Except that he's not because both his physical and emotional recovery are what horse rescuer's hope for every rehabilitated horse.
 Whisper will live out his days at LEARN entertaining his "staff" and being pampered by his admirers.

-Traveler who came in with Whisper is a beautiful mare, as you can see in her pictures, and fully recovered.
-Upon her arrival to LEARN in March of 2012, she was a 2 on the Henneke Scale.
-She gained back her weight and went on to be adopted by a wonderful family who don't live too far from the rescue.
-L.E.A.R.N. researched Traveler's tattoo and found out she was 12 years old at the time of her rescue.
-She won over $100,000.00 in her heyday and has Bold Ruler in her pedigree.
+Traveler is the beautiful mare who came in with Whisper.
+Upon her arrival at LEARN in March of 2012, she was a 2 on the Henneke Scale.
+She gained back her weight and went on to be adopted by a wonderful family who live nearby.
+L.E.A.R.N. researched Traveler's tattoo and found out she was 12 years old at the time of her rescue.and in her heyday won over $100,000.00 in her heyday and has Bold Ruler in her pedigree.

 This type of senseless suffering should be a thing of the past.
 We can do better, the animals certainly deserve better, and we need your help to continue the action we are called to provide.